dyurovsky/psyc20100/los/index.md

 * **LO 12**.
 Define a robust statistic (e.g. median, IQR) as a statistic that is not heavily affected by skewness and extreme outliers, and determine when such statistics are more appropriate measures of center and spread compared to other similar statistics.

-Suggested reading: Section 1.7 of OpenIntro Statistics
+Suggested reading: Section 1.7 of OpenIntro Statistics with Randomization and Simulation

 * **LO 13**.
 Use frequency tables and bar plots to describe the distribution of one categorical variable.

 * **LO 14**.
 Use side-by-side box plots for assessing the relationship between a numerical and a categorical variable.
-Test yourself:
-Interpret the plot in Figure 1.40 of OpenIntro Statistics (page 39).
-Consider a hypothetical situation where you collect data on 100 classmates, 70 females and 30 males.
-You discover that 10% of the class are smokers, and smoking is independent of gender.
-Calculate how many males and females would be expected to be smokers.
-Sketch a mosaic plot of this scenario.

 This page will be updated as the class progresses with common questions I receive from students.
 I recommend that you check this page when you have a question to see if it has already been answered.
 If not, send me an email, and if the answer to your question might benefit the whole class I'll post it here as well.